medplum/medplum/packages/docs/docs/bots/unit-testing-bots.md

 1. Create a Medplum `MockClient`
 2. Create mock resources
 3. Invoke the handler function
-4. Read mock resources and assert test your test criteria
+4. Query mock resources and assert test your test criteria

 The [finalize-report tests](https://github.com/medplum/medplum-demo-bots/blob/main/src/examples/finalize-report.ts) are a great example of this pattern.

 ### Create a `MockClient`

-The medplum MockClient class extends the MedplumClient class, but stores created resources in local memory rather than persisting them to the server.
-This presents an API and type-compatible interface to the Bot's handler function, which makes it ideal for unit tests.
+The Medplum `MockClient` class extends the `MedplumClient` class, but stores resources in local memory rather than persisting them to the server.
+This presents a type-compatible interface to the Bot's handler function, which makes it ideal for unit tests.

 <MedplumCodeBlock language="ts" selectBlocks="create-client">
 {ExampleCode}